acikgozb/tcp-ip-journey/1-ping/README.md

 IGPs contain 3 different groups in it which are called _Distance Vector (DV)_, _Link State (LS)_, and Hybrid (mix of both).
 In the EGP part, the main routing protocol that is used is _Border Gateway Protocol (BGP)_

+---

-The protocols in each group would take a whole another analysis to cover, so I won't go further into details in here.
+PS: The protocols in each group would take a whole another analysis to cover, so I won't go further into details in here.

 ---